 Financial Awareness Isn’t Optional

-Some leaders avoid numbers.
-That’s a mistake.
+Some leaders avoid numbers, but that’s a mistake.

 Numbers don’t lie.
 But they do get ignored.